ArminJo/JK-BMSToPylontechCAN/README.md

 All libraries, especially the modified ones, are included in this project.

 # Libraries used
-This program uses the following libraries, which are included in this repository:
+This program uses the following libraries, which are already included in this repository:

 - [SoftwareSerialTX](https://reference.arduino.cc/reference/en/libraries/liquidcrystal-i2c/) for sending Serial to JK-BMS.
 - Modified [LiquidCrystal_I2C](https://reference.arduino.cc/reference/en/libraries/liquidcrystal-i2c/) for LCD connected by I2C.